Applelo/blottie/README.md

 ## Features

-- 🔥 Integrated in VueJS with all Lottie `loadAnimations` options
+- 🔥 Integrated with VueJS with all Lottie `loadAnimations` [options](https://github.com/airbnb/lottie-web#other-loading-options) and [events](https://github.com/airbnb/lottie-web#events)
-- 🚀 Load the correct renderer : you can't be lighter
+- 🚀 Load automatically the best renderer : you can't be lighter
+- 📠 Fully typed
-- ✨ Expose lottie player and lottie animation for more control and customization
+- ✨ Expose lottie player/animation for more control and customization

 ## Installation